On this page:

 UNISON’s health service group executive agreed that this was the best that could be achieved through negotiation.

-Since then, trade unions have sought to ensure that the pension regulations for the new 2015 scheme reflect the wording of the PFA and that no changes that were not negotiated or originally agreed are included.
+Since then, the NHS trade unions sought to ensure that the pension regulations for the new 2015 scheme reflected the wording of the PFA and that no changes that were not negotiated or originally agreed were included.

-From 1 April 2015 members of the 1995 or 2008 sections of the NHS pension scheme without ‘full’ or ‘tapered protection’ will move to the new 2015 pension scheme [see Protection section below].
+From 1 April 2015 members of the 1995 or 2008 sections of the NHS pension scheme without ‘full’ or ‘tapered protection’ moved to the new 2015 pension scheme [see Protection section below].

 Some of the main features of the new scheme are:

 - It is a type of defined benefit scheme which provides pension benefits based on a fixed formula

 - It is a Career Average Revalued Earnings (CARE) scheme, rather than a final salary schemewhere benefits are built up on the value of your pensionable earnings each year during your NHS career

 - The pension build up rate is 1/54th of pensionable earnings in each year with no limit on the amount of pensionable membership which can be built up